 This year marked the fifth year that FERC has actively participated in the National Emergency Preparedness Day as part of National Preparedness Month sponsored by the Department of Homeland Security and the "Ready" Campaign.
 We had a great turnout and we were able to give away a lot of our handouts.
 There are more of the handouts available and will be stored in Room 1D, the Badge and ID Office for future dissemination.
 In addition, we were successful in signing up an additional 30 employees on the FERC Alert Network, which is FERC's all-purpose communication tool on emergencies, OPM closings, etc. As it stands now, we have approximately 400 FERC employees who have not registered in the FERC Alert system.
 If you are one of the 400 please contact SAS at x6829 or the IT Support Center at x8163.
 Thanks again, and here's to your Safety.
-Remember "Take the Energy to Prepare."
+Remember "Take the Energy

-FERCNet: The FERC Insider Page 2 of 2 Redacted Pursuant to FOIA Exemption 6.
+Page 2 of 2 to Prepare."